plone/plone.restapi/docs/source/types-schema.md

 # Types Schema

-The following is a detailed list of all available [Zope Schema](https://zopeschema.readthedocs.io/en/latest/) field types and their corresponding representation as [JSON Schema](https://json-schema.org/).
+The following is a detailed list of all available [Zope Schema](https://zopeschema.readthedocs.io/en/latest/) field types and their corresponding representation as JSON objects.

 ## TextLine